JhoselinRam/scigrapher/README.md

 ![dynamic-heatmap1](/assets/gifs/dynamic-heatmap1.gif)

-> Warning: You may only read static properties from dynamic mesh generators, this is because dynamic properties depend on the `x` and `y` mesh values, so calling those from a data generator will create a circular dependency and the program will stop.
+> Warning: You may only read static properties and data from dynamic mesh generators, this is because dynamic properties depend on the `x` and `y` mesh values, so calling those from a data generator will create a circular dependency and the program will stop.

 > Warning: You must not call the `meshX()` ot `draw()` methods from the `x` mesh generator because that will create a circular dependency and the program will stop.